ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 * **Extra page** — A developer-authored page that overrides an item's default page to customize its front panel and behavior.

 In the Classic framework you author page VIs yourself; in the Express framework the System Explorer UI is [generated automatically](express/Auto_Generated_UI.md) from the XML definition.

+### Custom Device items and GUIDs

+Every node in a Custom Device hierarchy — the Custom Device itself, each section, each channel, and each waveform — is a *Custom Device item*.
+Each item has a *Globally Unique IDentifier (GUID)* that VeriStand uses to identify the item's type and to associate it with a page.
+Overriding an item's default page, for example, is done by assigning it a GUID that the Custom Device XML maps to a page VI.

 ### Action VIs